onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > Don’t you know that you yourselves are God’s temple and that God’s Spirit dwells in your midst? - **1 Corinthians 3:16**
 > Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; - **1 Corinthians 6:19**
 > In my judgment, she is happier if she stays as she is—and I think that I too have the Spirit of God. - **1 Corinthians 7:40**
+> And in him you too are being built together to become a dwelling in which God lives by his Spirit. - **Ephesians 2:22**

 #### He gives life
 > The Spirit gives life; the flesh counts for nothing.
 The words I have spoken to you—they are full of the Spirit and life. - **John 6: 63**